 Q. Are Jackson welding helmets good?

 A. Jackson welding helmet reviews are acknowledged for best optics, extraordinarily fantastically advanced technology, and market-leading comfort.
-They have a reputation for durability, especially lasting for years or even decades in harsh, expert environments.
+They have a reputation for durability, especially lasting for years or even decades in harsh, extreme environments.

 Q. Where are Jackson welding helmets made?